inotia00/revanced-manager/README.md

 ## 🔽 Download

-You can download the most recent version of ReVanced Manager at [revanced.app/download](https://revanced.app/download) or from [GitHub releases](https://github.com/ReVanced/revanced-manager/releases/latest).
+You can download the most recent version of RVX Manager from [here](https://github.com/inotia00/revanced-manager/releases/latest).
-Learn how to use ReVanced Manager by following the [documentation](/docs).
+Learn how to use RVX Manager to build ReVanced Extended apps by following [this document](https://github.com/inotia00/revanced-documentation/blob/main/docs/rvx-manager.md).

 ## 📚 Everything else